ahmedbil/Data-Role-Implementation-Sample/README.md

 - The cleanup_label python code inside of the zip folder will require python.
 - The output for cleanup and label part of this question is also available in export_dataframe.csv file.
 - The cleanup_label file also outputs solution for Analysis part 1, which finds the average distance and standard deviation of each POI.
+- The cleanup_label file is also available to view under cleanup_label.py file
 - To test-run Anlaysis part 2 and Pipleline Dependency question, jupyter notebook will be required.
 - The code and output for Analysis part 2 is avaiable under Analysis3.ipynb file
 - Analysis3.ipynb files takes export_dataframe.csv file as one of its data frames, so it will require a path directory for the variable poi_analyis